-The Division of University Housing is committed to providing an exceptional workplace for its workforce of approximately 450 career staff members and over 1,700 students.
+The Division of University Housing is committed to providing an exceptional workplace for its workforce of approximately 500 career staff members and over 1,700 student staff members.
 University Housing provides an inclusive and safe working environment that promotes engagement, empowerment, and professional development.
 University Housing operates twenty-one residence halls across the University of Wisconsin—Madison campus, providing a home to over 7,800 undergraduate students.
 We also operate three apartment communities, serving about 3,000 graduate students, academic staff, postdoctoral researchers, faculty, and their families.
-In addition, we manage six dining venues across campus, and provide conference group and youth camp housing throughout the summer months.
+In addition, we manage six dining venues across campus and provide conference groups and youth camp housing throughout the summer months.

-University Housing is divided into five main departments: Administration, Dining & Culinary Services, Residence Hall Facilities, Residence Life, and University Apartments.
+University Housing is divided into five main departments: Dining & Culinary Services, Facilities, Residence Life, Residential Operations, and University Apartments.
 Whether we’re launching new academic support services, testing out a new recipe, renovating resident rooms, organizing welcome events, cleaning our facilities, or inviting a new summer youth camp to campus, everything that we do is to support the mission of the University and fulfill University Housing’s goal to be, “The place where everyone wants to live.”

 University Housing Departments

-Conference Services welcomes over 16,000 conference guests every year over the summer months to our campus.
+Conference and Event Services welcome over 17,000 conference guests every year over the summer months to our campus.
 These adults and youth groups stay in our residence halls, enjoy campus dining services, and walk away with a real Wisconsin Experience regardless of their age or length of stay.